GrizzHacks/Beginners-Portal/Pokedex/README.md

 The page we are currently on (with `public class PokedexEntries`) will help us with creating new entries in our Pokedex, but it is not ultimately what *makes* the entries themselves.

 Go over to your "Projects" tab, and right click on "pokedexentries".
 Select "New -> Java Class" and set the class name as "Pokemon".
-Hit "Finish"
+Hit "Finish".

 You should now see a page with a lot of grey text, `package pokedexentries`, more grey text, and `public class Pokemon` on it.
 Feel free to delete the grey text.